lia-simeone/coding-basics/Python_II_course.md

 * can also contain executable code which is run only the first time the module is imported
 * each module has it's own private symbol table
 * within a module, the module's name is available as the global variable __name__
-* the file name is the module name with the .py suffix import [your_module]
+* the file name is the module name with the .py suffix but you call it without the suffix import [your_module]
 * specific functions within this module have to called with the module name fibo.fib(1000)